- Published on

 The second lecture takes a look at good coding practices.

-- Improve the code
+- Enhance the quality of the code

-- Improve the programmer
+- Improve the programmer's skills

-Lecture notes: You can find good style guides at https://github.com/google/styleguide
+Lecture Notes: You can find good style guides at https://github.com/google/styleguide

-- One purpose for each variable
+- Assign a single purpose to each variable

-- No global variables
+- Refrain from using global variables